 This small village features a giant white cross on a bluff overlooking the lake.
 The story of the cross has its roots back in the seventeenth century, when Jesuit missionary Jacques Marquette supposedly planted a white cross on the bluff before he died.

-Lovers of Polish food and/or lumberjack-worthy decor need to head a block closer to the lake for a Legs Inn dinner.
-This beloved stone and timber establishment shuts down for the season on October 22.
-Order the Waugoshance Salad and Golabki, and stay for sunset on the lakeside lawn.
-You won’t be sorry.
+Lovers of Polish food and/or lumberjack-worthy decor need to head to Legs Inn for dinner.
+This incredible stone and timber establishment shuts down for the season on October 23, 2022.

 The interior of the building and grounds are unique, to say the least.
 Inside, artistic creations are everywhere, made from branches, roots or other natural objects.
 The tables are made from trees, probably acquired from the local surroundings.
 The gardens outside are well maintained and beautiful.
 The view of Lake Michigan is also gorgeous.

-Legs Inn has been family owned for more than 80 years.
+Legs Inn has been family owned for years.
 It was founded by a Polish immigrant and the food is authentic Polish cuisine.
-To add to the Polish flair, many of the restaurant staff are students from Poland who are having an American experience, working during their summer break from their university.